 Sex Addicts Anonymous is a 12-step fellowship founded in 1977 for people who want to stop addictive sexual behavior.
 It's modeled on Alcoholics Anonymous but adapted specifically for sexual compulsion.

-- Not religious.
-The program references a “Higher Power,” but members define that however they want (it can be God, the group itself, nature, or any concept that works for them).
+• Flexible Higher Power language.
+The program references a "Higher Power," and members define that however they want (it can be God, the group itself, nature, or any concept that works for them).

 SAA operates through the International Service Organization (ISO), which coordinates meetings, publishes literature, and supports local groups worldwide.